sankhaKarunasekara/rereg-validation-extension/README.md

    - `body` : ```Dear Sir/Madam,
          This is in relation to the Sri Lanka Customs Electronic Registration profile you created on behalf of the company M/s. ${company} (TIN:${tin}).
          Best Regards,```

+4. *(NEW)* VALIDATING VAT FEATURE: Display a red flag when VAT number cannot be validated through ASYCUDA data feeded in to e-reg system.
+Extention will automatically send a request to server with the user entered tin number and get the response is to whether it's a valid TIN number from the data from asycuda that were already feeded in to e-registration system.
+If it's not, extention will display a red flag 🚩 in front of the VAT number field.
+Extention will also check whether right form of the VAT number (2525 or 7000) is entered by the user.
+If user has entered new type of a vat number( Ex: 2525 for 7000) which is not in the asycuda system yet, extention will show the same red flag 🚩.

 ## How to use Set Up Your Computer to use Send Email Feature